 Daniel H. Weiss joined The Wallace Foundation’s board of directors in 2018.

 Previously Weiss served as president of Haverford College and president of Lafayette College.
 Earlier he was the James B. Knapp Dean of the Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University, where he also served as professor and chair of the art history department.
 Weiss has written or edited seven books and numerous articles on the art of the Middle Ages, museums, higher education, and other topics.
-A member of the American Academy of Arts & Sciences and the Council on Foreign Relations, Weiss is also vice chair of the board of the Samuel H. Kress Foundation, a member of the University Council at Yale and the Advisory Board of the Yale School of Management, and a trustee of the Library of America, the American Federation of Arts and the Posse Foundation.
+A member of the American Academy of Arts & Sciences and the Council on Foreign Relations, Weiss is vice chair of the board of the Samuel H. Kress Foundation, a member of the University Council at Yale and the Advisory Board of the Yale School of Management, and a trustee of the Library of America, the American Federation of Arts, and the Posse Foundation.